 But if you’re experiencing a sharp, localized running pain, it is a sign that you need to take a step back.

 Understanding your body and what feels normal is the first step to being able to recognize a running injury.
-Learning what discomfort to expect will help you be aware of any abnormal running pains that occur.
+Learning what discomfort to expect will help you quickly notice any abnormal running pains – such as localized pain in your foot, knee, shin or anywhere else.

 Here are a few signs of running injuries that can’t be ignored – no matter how tempting it may be to power through.